 Hayden Peak (12479) lies ahead.
 Mount Agassiz (12428) is in the back left.

-In a range where most peaks are only Class 2 by their easiest routes and where many of them require very long days or multi-day outings to climb, rugged Hayden Peak is a standout because the crux of its easiest route is Class 4 and, since it is literally beside the highway, a fit climber can do it in half a day.
+In a range where most peaks are only Class 2 by their easiest routes and where many of them require very long days or multi-day outings to climb, rugged Hayden Peak is a standout because its easiest route is at least Class 3 and, since it is literally beside the highway, a fit climber can do it in half a day.
 Moreover, it's a visually spectacular peak with outstanding views of neighboring peaks and lakes.